Kailii Stewart Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-You not regulators should be able to choose the public investments that are right for you and your family.
+I not regulators should be able to choose the public investments that are right for me and my family.
 Public investments should be available to all of the public, not just the privileged.
+That is what is the seed of whats the erosion of our country is the continued inflection on government entities trying to control the American people!
+You need to cease and decease from this intrusion of my rights!